Alain-RAMBELOSON/TP_POE_Frontend/README.md

 # Personal goals

+- Think systems first not features
 - Reusable, maintainable, extensible and intelligible folder and file architecture
 - Set some constructs to allow multi database connection
+- Use at least one thechnology that I never used before

 # Usage